1. Online Reputation

 Prepare to be SHOCKED :

 Any driving school can have a fantastic website and all the bells and whistles to lure you in with statements like #1 in Ireland or Irelands leading Driving school.
 It’s Nonsense.
-The public are not stupid.
+The public is not stupid.

 The simplest thing to do before you book driving lessons in Dublin is go and find their Google reviews but, DON’T CLICK THE 5 STAR REVIEWS.
 Sort by 1 STAR REVIEWS first and if there are many say over 5 or 6 recent then walk away.
 Reading the 1 star reviews gives you the true indicator of how customer focused a driving school is and whether a driving school is trustworthy, honourable, or if they have an extremely poor pupil focus and simply do not care.